happierday/logicgame/README.md

 # logicgame

-# will run on server first, then will ship backend code to AWS Lambda and make it serverless
+# Back End will run on AWS Lambda and make it serverless